Empire Burlesque

-Empire Burlesque is the twenty-third studio album by American singer-songwriter Bob Dylan, released on June 8, 1985 on Columbia Records.
+Empire Burlesque is the twenty-third studio album by American singer-songwriter Bob Dylan, released on June 8, 1985, on Columbia Records.
 Self-produced, the album peaked at in the U.S. and in the UK.

-Accompanied by multiple session musicians—including members of Tom Petty and the Heartbreakers, Mike Campbell, Benmont Tench, and Howie Epstein—the album has a distinct "80s style" aesthetic.
-Fans and critics continue to debate the album's merits, especially when compared to his 1960s and 1970s output.
+Accompanied by multiple session musicians—including Mike Campbell, Benmont Tench, and Howie Epstein, members of Tom Petty and the Heartbreakers—the album has a distinct "'80s style" aesthetic.